isotopp/isotopp.github.io/content/posts/2021-11-22-arista-type-7-passwords.md

 [Crypto.Util.Padding.pad()](https://pycryptodome.readthedocs.io/en/latest/src/util/util.html#Crypto.Util.Padding.pad)
 in pycryptodome ("pkcs7", "iso7816" and "x923").

-cbcEncrypt uses none of these standard methods, and implements it's own method: the padding is encoded in the high nibble of a fixed magic int.
+`cbcEncrypt` uses none of these standard methods, and implements its own method: the padding is encoded in the high nibble of a fixed magic int.

 That magic int is always prepended, even if no padding was necessary: